-Entity structures are pairs $\langle m, s \rangle$ consisting of a markable m and certain semantic information, designated here by 's'.
+Entity structures are pairs (m,s) consisting of a markable m and certain semantic information, designated here by 's'.
 For convenience, some auxiliary structures are used in the definition of the QuantML entity structures.
 The following types of entity structure are defined:

-- Participant structures: s = (DS, q, d) or s = (DS, q, d, N), where DS is an auxiliary structure called a domain specification structure (see below), q is a specification of reference domain involvement, which is another auxiliary structure), d is a definiteness, and N is a size specification, again an auxiliary structure.
-If the reference domain consists of a single individual concept, as in the case of a proper name (e.g. "Santa") or a singular definite description ("the Christmas man", "the president"), then the domain involvement is set to "single" and the definiteness to "determinate". - 2.
-Event structures: $s = \langle E, p \rangle$ or $s = \langle E, p, N \rangle$ or $s = \langle E, p, N, t \rangle$ , where E is a predicate denoting an event type, p is a polarity, N is a numerical predicate, and t is a temporal unit. - 3.
+- 1. Participant structures: s = (DS, q, d) or s = (DS, q, d, N), where DS is an auxiliary structure called a domain specification structure (see below), q is a specification of reference domain involvement, d is a definiteness, and N is a size specification (see below).
+If the reference domain consists of a single individual concept, as in the case of a proper name (e.g. "Santa") or a singular definite description ("the Christmas man", "the president"), then the domain involvement is set to "single" and the definiteness to "determinate".
+A specification of reference domain involvement is either (1) a proportional predicate ('most', 'all', 'total', 'single', a percentage or a fraction), or (2) a non-numerical quantitative predicate (like 'many', see below), or (3) a numerical size specification (see auxiliary structures below). - 2.
+Event structures: s is a predicate denoting an event domain. - 3.
 Modifier structures: - a.
-Adjectival structure: $s = s = \langle property \rangle$ ; - b.
-Modifying noun structure: s = (property) or (property, sequence of adjectival modifiers);

-c.
-PP structure: s = (relation, participant structure);
+Adjectival structure: s = (property); - b.
+Modifying nominal structure: s = (property) or (property, sequence of adjectival modifiers); - c.
+PP structure: s = (relation, participant structure); - d.

-- d.
 Relative clause structure: s = <semantic role, annotation structure>; - e.
-Possessive structure: $s = \langle Poss, participant structure \rangle$ .
+Possessive structure: s = $\langle Poss, participant structure \rangle$.